exasol/public-knowledgebase/Connect-with-Exasol/importing-and-exporting-data-with-google-bigquery.md

 ## How to EXPORT Data to Google Bigquery

 As Google's documentation states, the JDBC driver is not designed for large volumes of data transfer between external systems and Bigquery.
 Internally, the data is transferred via single-row inserts and these are limited by Google to 100.
 Thus, exporting data via the JDBC driver is not a performant or scalable solution.

 [According to Google](https://cloud.google.com/bigquery/docs/loading-data), the *recommended* way to ingest data into Bigquery is via files or Cloud Storage.
-Therefore, this article will export the exasol data into a CSV file stored in Google Cloud Storage, and then will call a UDF which will transfer the data to Bigquery using the Google API.
+Therefore, this article will export the Exasol data into a CSV file stored in Google Cloud Storage, and then will call a UDF which will transfer the data to Bigquery using the Google API.

-### Prerequisites
+### Prerequisites for exporting

 * You must create an HMAC key in the Google Cloud Console that has the correct permissions to interact with Google Cloud Storage (reading/writing).
 You can find more information on how to do this [here](https://cloud.google.com/storage/docs/authentication/hmackeys)
 * You will also need to have a Bigquery Service account.
-It is very likely that you already have this, because you needed it to establish the original JDBC connection to bigquery that we tested in the first place.
+It is very likely that you already have this, because you needed it to establish the original JDBC connection to Bigquery that we tested in the first place.
 You need to follow step 1 and 2 from this link: <https://docs.exasol.com/loading_data/connect_databases/google_bigquery.htm>
 * This service account needs to have the permission to read the files from the bucket that you will specify.
 Please grant access to the bucket for the service account beforehand, otherwise you will receive an ACCESS DENIED error.
 * The script is using Python3, so you need to have PYTHON3 running in the database (for versions > 6.2.0, this is delivered with the database).
 * You need to either create a new script language container that contains the [Google Cloud python library](https://googleapis.dev/python/bigquery/latest/index.html) or upload it to BucketFS.
 We recommend creating a new script language container from this Github project: <https://github.com/exasol/script-languages-release>.
 Since release 1.1.0 of Standard Script Language Containers ([link](https://github.com/exasol/script-languages-release/releases/tag/1.1.0)) and at least DB versions 7.0.17 and 7.1.7 ([link](https://exasol.my.site.com/s/article/Changelog-content-14476?language=en_US)) Google Cloud python library is available by default.

-### Step 1 - Create Connection
+### Step 1 - Create Connection for exporting

 Create a CONNECTION to Google Cloud Storage as described [here](https://docs.exasol.com/loading_data/load_data_google_cloud_storage_buckets.htm).
 You will use the credentials from the HMAC key in the CONNECTION object, like below.
 You should replace the bucket-name with the name of the Google Cloud Storage bucket